helmedeiros/bre-go/scientific/v0.15.0/REPORT.md

 ## Follow-up actions

 1. **Revise the v0.15.0 documentation** to drop load-time speedup language and lead with the dimensions that the harness validated.
-Same release window as this report.
+Same release window as this report. **Done.**
-2. **Open a follow-up ADR** for a compact binary snapshot format if a real consumer comes back with a load-time requirement this measurement does not meet.
-Until that consumer exists, build the right thing for the proven dimensions and resist over-engineering for hypothetical speed.
+2. **Open a follow-up ADR** for a compact binary snapshot format if a real consumer comes back with a load-time requirement this measurement does not meet. **Done — became [ADR-0041](../../docs/architecture/decisions/0041-binary-snapshot-format.md), v0.16.0.** The exploration at [`scientific/v0.15.0/experimental/`](experimental/REPORT.md) measured four candidate formats; the pre-bucketed binary (C5) reached 1.85× at 10k and 2.93× at 100k, and was promoted to the public `engine/indexed.MarshalCompiledSnapshot` / `UnmarshalCompiledSnapshot` API.
-3. **Treat the bar as standing.** Future v0.15.x patch releases or v0.16.0 work that touches the snapshot format must re-run this harness and clear E1, E3–E7.
-E2 stays on the books as the open speed gap until a format change addresses it.
+3. **Treat the bar as standing.** Future work that touches either snapshot format re-runs this harness AND `scientific/v0.15.0/experimental/scripts/run-experimental.sh`.
+E2 stays on the books at the 3.0×-at-10k bar; v0.16.0 closed the 100k gap (2.93×) but missed the 10k bar (1.85×).
+The remaining headroom would need a zero-copy / memory-mapped format (out of scope until a consumer asks).